defano/jmonet/README.md

 `AbstractPathTool`       | Click-and-drag to define a free-form path on the canvas.
 Examples: Paintbrush, pencil, eraser tools.
 `AbstractPolylineTool`   | Click-click-click-double-click to define segments in a polygon or curve.
 Examples: Curve, Polygon tools.
 `AbstractSelectionTool`  | Most complex of the tool bases; click-and-drag to define a shape to be drawn with marching ants allowing the user to move or modify the underlying graphic.
 Examples: Selection, Lasso, Rotate tools.
 `AbstractTransformTool`  | Click-and-drag to select a rectangular boundary drawn with drag handles at each corner which can moved by the user.
-Example: Slant tool.
+Example: Slant, projection, perspective and rubber sheet tools.

 #### How can I layer canvases atop one another, or place other UI elements (like buttons and fields) on top of the painted graphics?